Idan-sh/Java-Server-Logs/README.md

 # TODO HTTP Server Application

 ## 1. About
 This TODO app allows users to maintain a list of tasks to do.
-The app allows users to create, updae and delete TODOs, with more functions listed below.
+The app allows users to create, update and delete TODOs, with more functions listed below.

 #### Each todo has the below properties:
 * `Id:` a unique ID assigned for each To-Do, Starting at 1